• Skip to primary navigation

 Can I use anything else instead of banana?

 I don't think these taste like banana - it gives it the sweetness rather than the flavour.
-But, I have heard from some people (who hate banana), that it does taste like it.
+But, I have heard from some people (who dislike banana), that it does taste like it.
 So, is there an alternative?

 Banana is pretty much what makes up the majority of the topping, so it's fairly important.
 But, you can swap it for avocado which will give it the same creamy texture, but not the sweetness.